 Part of our Chemicals of Concern series.

-Why the chemicals are considered of concern:
+Why the chemical is considered of concern:

 Where it is most commonly found:

 Because formaldehyde can be used for many purposes and is inexpensive, it’s a popular chemical that’s found in many everyday household products and building materials, and also has several industrial uses.
 Most of the settings in which formaldehyde is used (PDF) are outside our individual control or occur without our ability to know.

 Plywood, particle board, medium-density fiberboard (MDF) and other pressed/composite wood products that are commonly used to make furniture, cabinets, wall paneling, shelves, and counter tops are among the most common formaldehyde containing products to which consumers are exposed.
 Fortunately, President Obama signed into law last year a measure that sets stringent national air emission standards for formaldehyde in domestic and imported composite wood products.
 EPA is required to implement final regulations under this law by January 1, 2013.
 Although this law will help reduce formaldehyde emissions, it does not eliminate them and allows exemptions for many different types of building products.